MSFT-Cantro/project-ledger-docs/backlog/1. features/3. medium/SPEC_DISCORD_NOTIFICATIONS.md

 5. Wait for GitHub Actions to complete

 **Expected Results:**
-- Notification appears in Discord within 30 seconds
+- Notification appears in Discord within 30 seconds ✅
-- Message includes commit author, message, and changed files
+- Message includes commit author, message, and changed files ✅
-- Links to commit work correctly
+- Links to commit work correctly ✅
-- Message formatting is clean and readable
+- Message formatting is clean and readable ✅

+**Test Date:** November 18, 2025
+**Result:** PASSED - All notifications working correctly

-#### Scenario 2: Successful Production Deployment
+#### Scenario 2: Successful Production Deployment ✅ TESTED (Simulated)
 **Given:** A new version is ready for deployment
 **When:** Deployment script is executed
 **Then:** Discord notifications sent at each phase